webarch-coop/ansible-role-quota/README.md

 | quota_warn_signature |                                                                                                  | Signature for the quota warning emails.             |

 See the [defaults/main.yml](defaults/main.yml) file for the default settings.

+## Role repo

+The primary URL of this repo is [`https://git.coop/webarch/quota`](https://git.coop/webarch/quota) however it is also [mirrored to GitHub](https://github.com/webarch-coop/ansible-role-quota) and [available via Ansible Galaxy](https://galaxy.ansible.com/chriscroome/quota).

+If you use this role please use a tagged release, see [the release notes](https://git.coop/webarch/quota/-/releases).

 ## Local facts